-The course is lush and green with only a few areas on the tee boxes, fairways and rough not having the new grass come in too great yet.
-However, things are extra shaggy right now.
-That’s no surprise because they like to let the grass mature before cutting it down to normal lengths, but man does it make things tough.
+The course was lush and green with only a few areas on the tee boxes, fairways and rough not having the new grass come in too great yet.
+However, things were extra shaggy.
+That’s no surprise because they like to let the grass mature before cutting it down to normal lengths, but man did it make things tough.
 There was no roll-out on the fairways, making long holes play even longer.
 And anything in the deep, thick rough was very difficult to hit with any consistent contact.

 The rough was the biggest story because it was both gorgeous and brutal, especially around the greens.
-As it plays now, there are no tightly-mown run-up or run-off areas in front of or around any of the greens.
-We weren’t sure how things were normally cut and manicured, but shots that might normally be routine chips from nice clean lies are now chunky, hard-to-control shots out of ultra-thick rough.
+There were no tightly-mown run-up or run-off areas in front of or around any of the greens.
+We weren’t sure how things were normally cut and manicured, but shots that might normally be routine chips from nice clean lies were chunky, hard-to-control shots out of ultra-thick rough.

 The greens were relatively firm, but good overall.
-They rolled smoother and faster than I would have expected for a course just coming out of the overseed process.
+They rolled smoother and faster than I would have expected for a course just coming out of the overseeding process.